 2013/15: University Commendation x3, Durham University

-Luke regularly writes on topics of interest for legal journals, recent publications include The Law Quarterly Review, Trusts & Trustees and Trust Law International (etc).
+Luke regularly writes on topics of interest for legal journals, recent publications include The Law Quarterly Review, Trusts & Trustees, Trust Law International, Lloyd’s Maritime and Commercial Law Quarterly, The Journal of International & Comparative Law, The International Journal of Cultural Property and The European Yearbook of International Economic Law. (etc).